bsc-s2/pykit/mysqlutil/README.md

 **argument**:

 - `shard_fields`:
     is table fileds of which the shard consist.
-A list.
+A list or tuple of string.
 - `start`:
-is the beginnin boundary of the condition range.
+    is the beginnin boundary of the condition range, a list or tuple of string.
 - `end`:
-is the ending boundary of the condition range.
+    is the ending boundary of the condition range, a list or tuple of string.
 If `end` is `None`, then condtion generated has no ending boundary.

 **return**:
 a list of string.